On this page

 Snowflake (Deprecated)

-Note: this solution is still functional, but can be manual and time consuming to set up with minimal error handling.
-We encourage you to check out the Data Warehouse Ingestion solution instead.
+This solution is still functional, but can be manual and time consuming to set up with minimal error handling.
+Check out the Data Warehouse Ingestion solution instead.

 There are 2 ways to integrate with Snowflake: using a data connector, or through direct ingestion from Snowflake.